ray-project/ray/doc/source/dask-on-ray.rst

       :ref:`cluster launcher <ref-automatic-cluster>` and
       :ref:`shared-memory store <memory>`.

 Dask-on-Ray is an ongoing project and is not expected to achieve the same performance as using Ray directly.
-All `Dask abstractions <https://docs.dask.org/en/latest/user-interfaces.html>`__ should run seamlessly on top of Ray using this scheduler, so if you find that one of these abstractions doesn't run on Ray, please open an issue on the `Ray GitHub repo <https://github.com/ray-project/ray>`__.
+All `Dask abstractions <https://docs.dask.org/en/latest/user-interfaces.html>`__ should run seamlessly on top of Ray using this scheduler, so if you find that one of these abstractions doesn't run on Ray, please `open an issue <https://github.com/ray-project/ray/issues/new/choose>`__.

 ================================================
 Out-of-Core Data Processing